cp3402-students/project-team4/documentation/deployment.md

 - Website Address: 170.64.226.235
 - WP Backend: 170.64.226.235/wp-admin
-- SuperUser: user
-- Password: i4T#mmbk^5H^XTpdW7

 #### Import WordPress Posts/Pages:

-- Access Production Wordpress Backend using credentials above.
+- Access Production WordPress Backend using credentials above.
 - Go down to ***Tools*** from the sidebar on the Left.
     - Select ***Import*** from the sub menu.
 - Find the WordPress import section from the table and click ***Run Importer***